 Malaysian release date: 7 March 2013

-Special thanks to Nuffnang for the invitations to its premiere.
+Special thanks to 20th Century Fox Malaysia for the invitation to the screening.